David-Worboys/Black-DVD-Archiver/README.md

 These settings are optimised at getting VHS, Beta and 8mm analogue video onto a DVD at the best possible quality that allows 2 hours to fit on a 4.7 GB disk.

-The Black DVD Archiver is designed to do this task with the least amount of work by the user and to produce DVD with a consistent menu layout suitable for a collection.
+The Black DVD Archiver is designed to do this task with the least amount of work by the user and to produce a DVD with a consistent menu layout suitable for a collection.

 Can the author be persuaded to be more flexible and add additional features?
 Possibly...with a very good reason.

 ## Features
 * Selection Of Input Files In A Variety Of Container Formats — As Long As They Conform To PAL/NTSC standards
-* A Simple Video Editor
+* A Simple Video Editor with frame accurate editing on compressed video files with closed GOPs (Group of Pictures)
+  * Only the GOP containing the edit cut is re-encoded the rest of the file is copied so there is no visible quality loss and the video edit is faster
 * Limited Video Filters With Fixed Settings
 * DVDs Have A Simplified Menu Structure
 * Saves The Input/Output Files Into A User-Selected [Archive Folder Structure](#archive-folder-structure).
-  * This Can Be Placed On A NAS And Accessed By A Media Player.
+  * This Can Be Placed On A [NAS](#transcode-source) and Accessed By A Media Player.
   * An ISO image of the DVD is produced so that DVD burning software can produce the physical DVD.
     * Brasero is a good choice, choose the "Burn Image" option (https://wiki.gnome.org/Apps/Brasero)
   * The archive files are split into 25 GB or 4 GB folders, so that they can be burnt off to optical disk for backup.